KRIHS Compares Domestic and International Youth Housing Policies

 View original image

-The report also pointed out that, since Korea's youth housing policies have been designed in conjunction with population policies aimed at addressing low birth rates, there could be blind spots for groups in desperate need of support, such as low-income single young adults or young people preparing for independence.
-It emphasized the need for a support model that combines hardware-focused measures such as providing public rental housing or low-interest loans with software-focused support, including jobs and mental health services.
+The report also pointed out that, because Korea's youth housing policy is designed in conjunction with population policies such as low birth rates, there are blind spots where support is desperately needed—for example, low-income single youth and young people preparing for independence.
+It emphasized the need for a support model that combines hardware-based measures, such as providing public rental housing or offering loans at low rates, with software-based support, such as job assistance and mental health services.

 This content was produced with the assistance of AI translation services.